ArtHitParade

 Passionate about sailing, Paul Signac immerses himself in the atmosphere of the ports.
 In the spring of 1907, for visiting Constantinople, he made an exception to his practice by traveling by train.
 He probably feared for the safety of a private boat in this military port.

 The second version is satisfactory.
-Signac retrieved the pleasure of expressing a great sun, as in Saint-Tropez fifteen years earlier, but this time he replaces the blinding yellow by a subtle palette of pinks and purples.
+Signac retrieves the joy of expressing a great sun, as in Saint-Tropez fifteen years earlier, but this time he replaces the blinding yellow by a subtle palette of pinks and purples.
 Even better : he renounces for this view to a strict division between the color dots, accepting a blending inspired by Turner's art.

 This painting is by far the most achieved of the nine or ten oils on canvas of Constantinople painted by Signac in 1907.
 In 1937, two years after his death, it was bought at auction by his daughter and her husband.
-It was sold for £ 8.8M including premium by Christie's on February 7, 2012.
-It is estimated $ 14M for sale by Sotheby's in New York on November 12, lot 21.
+It was sold for £ 8.8M by Christie's on February 7, 2012 and for $ 16.2M by Sotheby's on November 12, 2019, lot 21.

 The Fauvist revolution of 1905 is due to the enthusiastic response of very young artists.
 Besides Matisse, most of them are less than thirty years old.
 Their invention of the primacy of color over all other elements of the painting opens up a new language.